cosmos/sdk-tutorials/academy/4-ibc/hermes-relayer.md

 </HighlightBox>

 [Hermes](https://hermes.informal.systems/) is an open-source Rust implementation of a relayer for the Inter-Blockchain Communication Protocol (IBC).
 Hermes is most widely used in production by relayer operators.
-It offers great logging and debugging options, but compared to the Go relayer may require some more detailed knowledge of IBC to use it properly.
+It offers great logging and debugging options, but compared to the Go relayer may require some more detailed knowledge of IBC to use properly.

 <HighlightBox type="docs">